blog-banner

 Once you’ve got that down, here are some important things to consider for the construction of your database schema:

 Figure out exactly what data you’ll want to store, and then begin to separate it into tables and columns.
-The goal here is to finish with a structure that makes sense, with thematically-organized tables and minimal or no repetition across tables.
+The goal here is to finish with a database structure that makes sense, with thematically-organized tables and minimal or no repetition across tables.

 Give your tables and columns descriptive names, and avoid redundancies such as calling a table orders_table – it should simply be called orders.
 You also need to avoid using any reserved words in the names for your tables, columns, etc.